rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 parameters and return value.
 This includes reading from global state, randomness, input/output, logging, or anything else that isn't returning a value.

+### Single Page Application

+SPAs are an architectural model for designing Web sites that is based around using JavaScript to dynamically alter the content of the page rather than navigating to a series of different Web pages.
+This has the advantage of supporting long-lived state that is typical of installed applications including alerting toasts, caches, and background refresh.
+It has the disadvantage that the developer is required to reimplement much of the functionality that the browser provides by default and may result in a degraded experience for those using [accessibility technologies](#accessibility-technologies) and slower performance overall.

 ### Smart constructor